Overview

 investment adviser representatives.
 The chief advisors are instructed to review clients’

-accounts with regards to their investment policies and risk tolerance levels.
+accounts with regard to their investment policies and risk tolerance levels.

 All financial planning accounts are reviewed upon financial plan creation and plan